fl1wiki-mrteel/FlightOneWiki/Features/Filters/README.md

 ### AI Cerebro
-A type of dynamic filter, lets you raise stage 1 and stage 2 filter cutoffs by 25%.
+A type of dynamic filter, lets you raise stage 1 and stage 2 filter cutoffs by 25% (for eg from 240hz to 300Hz, or 105hz to 130hz).
 Start by raising the cutoff by 25hz at a time, check for hot motors.

 ### Frequency